Camco Drum Company: History

-In 2007 Ronn Dunnett (Dunnett Classic Drums) purchased the rights to the George Way trademark and is currently producing drums under that brand.
+In 2007 Ronn Dunnett (Dunnett Classic Drums) purchased the rights to the George Way trademark and produced drums under that brand until 2025.
 Those drums closely resemble the visual and sonic qualities of the original George Way drums and have received very good reviews.
+He then sold the rights to the George Way trademark to Drum Workshop in the summer of 2025.